-Active engagement with art supports emotional regulation in early age children and schoolchildren.
-There are positive associations between an adolescent's creative engagement and the promotion of healthy lifestyles, such as engaging in physical activity and the reduction of risk behaviours.
-Cultural participation leads to the development of creative skills, contributing to the personal and educational development of children and youth, as well improving life skills such as empathy, decision-making, resilience, communication and collaboration.
+Active engagement with art can support emotional regulation in early age children and schoolchildren.
+There were positive associations between an adolescent's creative engagement and the promotion of healthy lifestyles, such as engaging in physical activity and the reduction of risk behaviours.
+Cultural participation may lead to the development of creative skills, contributing to the personal and educational development of children and youth, as well potentially improving life skills such as empathy, decision-making, resilience, communication and collaboration.